- Regular price

 - $45.00 Sale

-History: Parkland apples are another variety created at the Morden Research and Development Centre in Manitoba and were released in 1979.
-Like the other varieties developed there, Parkland were designed to withstand the harsh prairie winters and are especially cold hardy.
+History: Parkland apples were variety created at the Morden Research and Development Centre in Manitoba and released in 1979.
+Like other varieties developed there, Parkland was designed to withstand the harsh prairie winters and is especially cold hardy.
 It has become the most commonly grown apple in Alaska after it was brought over in 1985 in an effort to determine which Canadian varieties could survive in the northern state.

 Why We Grow It: Parkland is a very satisfying early season apple - sweet and crunchy.
 It's excellent snacking or applesauce although the fruit is small (about 2" diameter) with creamy flesh and red skin.
 The tree is quite hardy.

 Canadian Hardiness Zone: 2